-- Voice call: short press

-to return the call, or short press

-to delete the call.

-- Priority call: short press to return the call, or short press to delete the call.
+- Voice call: short press ✓ to return the call, or short press

+★ to delete the call.

-- Status call or short data message (SDM): use
+- Status call or short data message: use

+and

-and > to scroll through the message and short press x to delete it. - 3 Short press ★ to exit the call queue once all the calls have been either deleted or answered.
+to scroll through the message and short press

+to delete it.

+- 3 Long press ✓ to exit the call queue.